 North Bradley, Wiltshire 1600 - 1837

 This set of records is work in progress to list all of the records from one parish, North Bradley in Wiltshire.
 The first stage was to enter all of the birth data, initially using the Wiltshire Family History Society index fiches.
-This is being compared with the original data as shown in fiche from the Wiltshire and Swindon Record Office.
-The Birth Comments give a transcription of the record and a reference to the fiche used.
-Where this fiche is not clear the WFHS is used to extend it until a better source can be found.
-In some cases the IGI transcription has been consulted.
+This has now been compared with the original data as shown on fiche obtained from the Wiltshire and Swindon Record Office.
+The vertical axis is used to show relative age with a grid line representing 20 years.
+The grid does not appear in the web report diagrams that are seen when the tree icon is clicked.
+However horizontal lines at 40 year spacing are normally on these diagrams with a tool tip showing the year.

 Transcription problems The fiche used are of varying quality and parts are difficult or impossible to read.
 This is partly due to discolouring which is particularly noticeable on parts of some pages at the edges.
 This is made more difficult by variation of the lighting across a page, which can be made worse by vignetting in the fiche reader.
 However moving parts to the centre of the screen does little to solve these problems.
 In addition there are gaps in the records where either words have been rubbed out or the ink has disappeared.